-- Hendricks County Airport-Gordon Graham Field http://bit.ly/UPAp9n, owned by the Indianapolis Airport Authority, is 13 miles west of the central business district of Indianapolis and serves as a reliever airport for Indianapolis International Airport. - Monroe County Airport www.co.monroe.in.us/tsd/Community/Airport.aspx, which serves the Bloomington area, south of Indianapolis. - Indianapolis Regional Airport (formerly Mount Comfort Airport) http://bit.ly/TYKZvq, also a reliever airport for Indianapolis International Airport and home of the annual Indianapolis Air Show. - Shelbyville Municipal Airport www.shelbyvilleaviation.com, a city-owned airport southeast of Indianapolis.
+- Anderson Municipal Airport-Darlington Field - Indianapolis Executive Airport caters to business travelers and is less than a 15-minute drive north of Indianapolis - Hendricks County Airport-Gordon Graham Field owned by the Indianapolis Airport Authority, is 13 miles west of the central business district of Indianapolis and serves as a reliever airport for Indianapolis International Airport. - Monroe County Airport which serves the Bloomington area, south of Indianapolis. - Indianapolis Regional Airport (formerly Mount Comfort Airport) also a reliever airport for Indianapolis International Airport and home of the annual Indianapolis Air Show. - Shelbyville Municipal Airport a city-owned airport southeast of Indianapolis.